AmperSam-git/baserom-template/Readme.md

 ### Provide Super Mario World

-First, make a copy of your ROM of Super Mario World (SMW) and put it in "workspace" folder of this baserom template.

-You can rename it to whatever you like, e.g. `MyBaseRom.smc`, since the scripts are agnostic to the file name.
-If your copy of Super Mario World has an extension of `.sfc` rename it to `.smc` this prevents minor headaches elsewhere.
+First, make a copy of your (headered)  Super Mario World ROM and put it in "workspace" folder of this baserom template.
+You can rename it to whatever you like, e.g. `MyBaseRom.smc`, since the build processes are agnostic to the file name.
+If your ROM has a file extension of `.sfc` rename it to `.smc` this prevents minor headaches elsewhere.

 ### Initialize the Baserom Tools